awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baseline-console.md

 1. Choose the **Approval rules** tab\.

-   If the auto\-approval rules are acceptable for your instances, then you can skip to the next procedure, [Create a Patch Group \(Console\)](sysman-patch-tagging-console.md)\.
+   If the auto\-approval rules are acceptable for your instances, then you can skip to the next procedure, [Create a Patch Group](sysman-patch-group-tagging.md)\.

    \-or\-